 LC Guaranteed Flavor Note

-Paula has a little more to say on the subject of this roast pork: “Brining a boneless pork loin guarantees a juicy flavorful roast.
+That’s right—this recipe comes guaranteed.
+But don’t take it from us.
+Trust the esteemed Paula Wolfert, who has a little more to say on the subject of this roast pork.
+“Brining a boneless pork loin guarantees a juicy flavorful roast.
 The meat is browned, oven-roasted at a medium-low temperature, then left to rest before a final glazing in the syrupy sauce.
 Begin two to three days in advance by brining the pork and making the fruit compote.”
-That’s right – this recipe comes guaranteed.
-What more is there to say?
+There you have it.

 Pot-Roasted Pork Loin with Fall Fruits Recipe